-A sea change is coming to medical records.
+March 2, 2020 — A paradigm change is coming to medical records.
 In this post I do some back-of-the-envelope math to explore the changes ahead, both qualitative and quantitative.
-I also attempt to answer the question no one is asking: in the future will someone’s medical record stretch to the moon?
+I also attempt to answer the question no one is asking: in the future will someone's medical record stretch to the moon?

 Medical records are generally stored with healthcare providers and currently at least 86%-96% of providers use an EHR system.